nabenabe0928/mine-sweeper-solver/README.md

 - Medium: $16 \times 16$ with $40$ mines
 - Hard: $16 \times 30$ with $100$ mines

-In the experiments, seeds 132, 182, 188, 243, 268, and 273 did not finish in one hour, so I counted as lost.
+In the experiments, seeds 132, 182, 188, 243, 268, and 273 in Hard did not finish in one hour, so I counted as lost.

 ## Reproduce the experiments